Miles is a former hedge fund analyst who trades cash stocks, options, spread betting, and CFD.

 When setting up a trading account, the broker will generally let you open up a "cash" and/or "margin" account.
-Cash means you buy stocks with the cash you have, the biggest downside of which is losing your entire cash balance.
+Cash means you buy stocks with the cash you have, the biggest downside of which could be losing your entire cash balance.
 Buying on margin means putting up, say, $10 to buy $100 worth of stock (10x leverage).
-The latter is much more risky of course, as you could easily wipe out your entire cash balance with small movements in the position if you're not careful!
+The latter is much riskier, of course, as you could easily wipe out your entire cash balance with small movements in the position if you're not careful!

-If you want to grow your small account quicker, you generally need to successfully trade small, volatile stocks, or options.
-In other words, if you have a $1K account, you will trade MUCH differently than if you have a $1M account.
-The larger your account is, the less overall volatility you should take and the bigger the companies you should buy.
+If you want to grow your small account quicker, you generally need to successfully trade small, volatile stocks or options.
+In other words, if you have a $1K account, you will trade very differently than if you have a $1M account.
+The larger your account is, the less overall volatility you should accept, and the bigger the companies you should buy.

 What Are Options?

-Buying "call" stock options bet on a rising share price and "put" options bet on a falling share price.
+Buying "call" stock options bets on a rising share price, and "put" options bet on a falling share price.

 One call (put) option contract gives you the right but not the obligation to buy (sell) 100 shares of stock at a specific point in the future.
 The benefit is that you only pay a small "premium", say several dollars to several hundred, to ride along with those 100 shares (leveraged), and your downside is limited entirely to the initial upfront cost.
 When buying an option, you will first have a look at the company's "option chain", which shows different contracts for different strike prices and time expirys.

-Say AAPL is trading at $300 and you believe AAPL will be $350 within the next 12 months.
+Say AAPL is trading at $300, and you believe AAPL will reach $350 within the next 12 months.
 You could buy the 12 month-out $350 call contract, which gives you the right to buy 100 shares of AAPL at $350 in 12 months time.
-Note you don't actually have to wait 12 months to expiry, you could sell the contract for a profit or loss any time after you buy.
+Note you don't actually have to wait 12 months to expiry; you could sell the contract for a profit or loss any time after you buy.
 Having the ability to buy AAPL at $350 when its trading at $300 is useful if, say, AAPL rises to $400 in the next several months.
-Then your contract is far more valuable and you can hold it to expiry for profit or sell it in the market.
+Then your contract is far more valuable, and you can hold it to expiry for profit or sell it in the market.

-In summary, buying options allows you to bet on stock prices to rise or fall, for a limited downside upfront, with potentially much larger upside then just holding the stock.
+In summary, buying options allows you to bet on stock prices rising or falling for a limited downside upfront with a potentially much larger upside than just holding the stock.

-One morbid example of options trading is leading up to the horrific 9/11 terror attack, it was discovered that a trading account in Germany had bought a lot of put options on several US airline companies.
+Here's a morbid example of options trading.
+Leading up to the horrific 9/11 terror attack, it was discovered that a trading account in Germany had bought a lot of put options on several US airline companies.
 This was a bet on the share prices to drop precipitously, and buying put options was far more profitable than just shorting the stock.

 What Strategies Should I Use?

 Most brokers will suggest a lot of technical indicators (RSI, Fibonacci etc.) to try to figure out predictive patterns in stock prices.
-However most technical indicators (besides common-sense momentum) have zero predictive value and are pushed by brokers so that you trade often and generate commissions for them.
-No professional money manager looks at basically any of these indicators, besides from common sense moving average or momentum trends for guidance.
+However, most technical indicators (besides common-sense momentum) have zero predictive value and are pushed by brokers so that you trade often and generate commissions for them.
+No professional money manager looks at basically any of these indicators aside from common sense moving average or momentum trends for guidance.

-NO!
+No!
 These types of coding projects are useful for experimenting with data or for showing your university/interviewer.
-However the likelihood that you will find some edge intraday trading Tesla stock with a basic machine learning classifier trained on daily close prices is next to 0.
+However, the likelihood that you will find some edge intraday trading Tesla stock with a basic machine learning classifier trained on daily close prices is next to zero.